Email API Built for AI Agents, Not Just Developers

 Agent identity that survives forwarding

-Every message sent through MultiMail carries an X-MultiMail-Agent header signed with your account's Ed25519 key.
-Unlike a custom From address, this header is verifiable by recipients and auditors even after the message passes through forwarding rules or mailing list processors.
+Every message sent through MultiMail carries an X-MultiMail-Identity header: an ECDSA P-256 signed claim over the oversight mode, capabilities, AI-generated flag, and operator plus mailbox identity.
+Unlike a custom From address, this claim is verifiable by recipients and auditors even after the message passes through forwarding rules or mailing list processors.

 Graduated oversight without custom webhooks

 Mailgun delivers messages immediately.
-MultiMail's gated_send mode holds outbound sends in a queue that a human reviews via the decide_email endpoint or the MCP tool — no approval webhook infrastructure to build and maintain.
+MultiMail's gated_send mode holds outbound sends in a queue that a human reviews via POST /v1/oversight/decide or the decide_email MCP tool — no approval webhook infrastructure to build and maintain.
 Switch modes per mailbox as your deployment matures.

 EU AI Act disclosure built in